 The Tower of London Tour Experience

 The Tower of London has also played a part in literature and history, and till today, it is contributing to English history.
 As the Tower houses all the royal artifacts and crown jewels, it gives a very fleeting experience that all the wars, deaths, and conquests were real and not a figment of fiction.
+The Tower of London tour is an experience to behold for a lover of history.

 How to Get to the Tower of London